jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 ### Frontend

 1. Connect to your Windows VM
-1. Navigate to your local git frontend repository
+1. Navigate to your local git frontend repository.
+In lab02, you cloned your repository in your home folder (C:\users\teksystem)
 1. Edit the file app.py
     > **Note**: If you edit using vi, make sure to use `set number` command to view the file line numbers
+1. If you are not at ease with linux commands, you can do these steps in github directly.
+If you do skip "Push your change" step
 1. Go to line 80, then insert the code provided below.
 1. Save the file